nicholas-d-arnold/soundblender/README.txt

-To Allow Cross-Origin Requests:Run a Python server
+To Allow Cross-Origin Requests: Run a Python server

 Python3
 ------------------------------------------------